anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 In this diagram, there are three main components: 1) `File Reader`, 2) Channel `c1`, and 3) `Worker`. `File Reader` is for reading text file and sending lines to channel `c1`.
 Channel `c1` is for sharing string data. `Worker` is responsible for receiving string data from channel `c1` and inserting it into a BigQuery table.

-Channel is a native type in Go that enable us to send/receive values and share it accross coroutine (goroutine).
+Channel is a native type in Go that enable us to send/receive values and share it across coroutine (goroutine).
 Let's define Channel `c1` first.

 ```go
 c1 = make(chan string)
 ```

 Next, define `File Reader` as an anonymous function and immediately run it as a goroutine.
-Using `go` keyword in front of function call can enable it to run asynchrounously/non-blocking to main function (goroutine).
+Using `go` keyword in front of function call can enable it to run asynchronously/non-blocking to main function (goroutine).

 ```go
 // Read file line by line and send it to channel